-Your dentist can tell more than whether or not you floss or drink coffee by looking at your teeth.
+Your North Myrtle Beach dentist can tell more than whether or not you floss or drink coffee by looking at your teeth.
+They may be able to see if you experienced stress as a child.
 A new study out from University of Washington Health Sciences shows that a misaligned bite may indicate stress early in life.

 It is already known that events during the first 1,000 days after conception can determine everything from a person’s life expectancy to their susceptibility to illnesses throughout life.
-And this new study shows that asymmetrical bites indicate stressful events have occurred during this critical 1,000 period.
+This new study shows that asymmetrical bites indicate stress has occurred during this critical 1,000 period.

-Out of a sample size of 6,654 12 to 17 year olds from data gathered from 1966 to 1970, it was found that one in four had this asymmetric bite and associated stress.
+Out of a sample size of 6,654 children, aged 12 to 17, from data gathered from 1966 to 1970, found that one in four had this asymmetric bite and associated stress.
+Just from stress!